 The program in Germany is the only one of EPA's programs where the classes are not held at a local university.
 Participants cannot be directly enrolled at the local universities due to the fact that the academic calendar at German universities does not match that of the American semester system.
 However, all of the professors teaching the EPA courses hold teaching or research posts at German universities or equivalent institutions

 Classes in Bonn/Cologne

 Classes are held at the Academy for International Education (AIB) in Bonn, now the official German campus of Texas A&M University.
 The class on Arts and Culture runs throughout the programe and includes a number of field trips.
 The class on German Politics begins during the orientation program and is concluded during the nine-day visit to Berlin, in which all Bonn/Cologne students meet up again with the students in Berlin.

 Classes in Berlin are held in rented classrooms at one of the local universities.
 Students also take a European Politics class that runs throughout their stay in Berlin.

 During the summer session, students participate in a short orientation and then work 5 days per week at their internships.
 Students do not take any classes during the summer session.

-All three cities, Bonn, Cologne and Berlin are major German university cities and the EPA students are able to make use of the facilities.
-In addition they can meet their German peers in the many student societies, cafes and clubs.
-The on-site director can assist EPA students in making the right contacts.
+All three cities, Bonn, Cologne and Berlin are major German university cities.
+EPA students are able to make use of the campus facilities at all locations.
+In addition, they can get to know their German peers by participating in the many student societies and clubs.
+The EPA on-site director assists students in gaining contact with the local university population..

 To learn about DAAD scholarships please Click here.